HYF-Class21/agile-development-group2-all-about-trees/planning/development-strategy.md

 ## Main section

-> "As a visitor of the website I should see images or animations of trees."
+> "As a user I can learn about trees."

-- [ ] _there are images or animations of trees/tree parts_
+- [ ] _there is a main text in the page with helpful info_

 ### Main section: HTML